taskforcesh/bullmq/README.md

 # Poll

-Which other languages yould you like to see BullMQ ported to?
+Which other languages would you like to see BullMQ ported to?

 Please vote here: https://twitter.com/manast/status/1318168684049977345